oKermorgant/simple_launch/README.md

 - `GazeboBridge.model_prefix(model)` builds the Gazebo topic relative to the given model `/world/<world>/model/<model>`
 - `GazeboBridge.has_model(model)` returns `True` of `False` depending on the passed model existing in Gazebo already

+These methods request information on Gazebo at launch time.
+If no instance is found, the launch file will probably fail.

 ### Gazebo bridge

 The `GazeboBridge` class allows easily creating bridges when using Gazebo.
 Gazebo has to be already running in order to get information on the simulation scene.